okdar/smartarcs/docs/index.md

 </tr>
 </tbody></table>

 Color names were taken from [color-name](https://www.color-name.com) webpage.
+Colors named  with (Garmin) suffix belongs to default Garmin 14 colors palette.

 ## Donation
 SmartArcs watchfaces offer **premium features for free**, e.g. power saver or graphs.
 I don't plan to make paid or trial watchfaces.
 If you like SmartArcs watchfaces please consider a [donation](https://paypal.me/RadkoNajman).
 It is an appreciation of my work and all [donations](https://paypal.me/RadkoNajman) are for a good cause.